-I further find that most felony pleas under Rule 11 of the Federal Rules of Criminal Procedure and felony sentencings under Rule 32 of the Federal Rules of Criminal Procedure still cannot be conducted in person in this district without seriously jeopardizing public health and safety.
-While the Court has resumed holding some essential in-person proceedings, including some felony pleas and sentencings, in-person proceedings are discouraged at this time unless absolutely necessary due to the substantial levels of community transmission of the virus this district is experiencing.
-The Court is continuing to use video teleconferencing and telephone conferencing for court proceedings to the greatest extent possible to protect the health and safety of all case participants, including judges, court staff, attorneys, and parties, especially those at increased risk of serious illness from COVID-19.
-To ensure compliance with health and safety protocols, in-person proceedings that must go forward may be held in only a small number of designated courtrooms, limiting the number of proceedings that may be held each week.
-Given the current conditions and the substantial limitations on the Court's ability to conduct in-person proceedings at this time, the use of video teleconferencing and telephone conferencing remains necessary for criminal case events in this district, including felony pleas and felony sentencings.
+As of this date, the President's national emergency declaration has not been terminated, and the Judicial Conference's finding that emergency conditions due to the COVID-19 national emergency have materially affected and will materially affect the functioning of the federal courts generally remains in effect.
+Emergency conditions also continue to materially affect the functioning of this district, as described in the Standing Orders currently in effect in this district due to the COVID-19 pandemic.
+I further find that many felony pleas under Rule 11 of the Federal Rules of Criminal Procedure and felony sentencings under Rule 32 of the Federal Rules of Criminal Procedure still cannot be conducted in person in this district without seriously jeopardizing public health and safety.
+While the Court has resumed holding some essential inperson proceedings, including some felony pleas and sentencings, the Court is continuing to use video teleconferencing and telephone conferencing for court proceedings to the greatest extent possible to protect the health and safety of all case participants, including judges, court staff, attorneys, and parties, especially those at increased risk of serious illness from COVID-19.
+Health and safety considerations also limit the number and type of in-person proceedings that can be safely conducted at this time.
+For health and safety reasons, in-person proceedings may be held in only a small number of designated courtrooms, limiting the number of proceedings that may be held each week.
+In-person proceedings may also pose particular safety concerns for those at increased risk of serious illness from COVID-19.
+Given the size of the Court and the substantial limitations on the Court's ability to conduct in-person proceedings at this time, the use of video teleconferencing and telephone conferencing remains necessary for criminal case events in this district, including felony pleas and felony sentencings.

-Accordingly, upon review of the authorization of video teleconferencing and telephone conferencing for criminal case events set forth in the March 30 Standing Order and extended by the June 26 and September 24 Standing Orders, as required under Section 15002(b)(3) of the CARES Act, it is ORDERED the authorization is extended for an additional 90 days.
+Accordingly, upon review of the authorization of video teleconferencing and telephone conferencing for criminal case events set forth in the March 30 Standing Order and extended by the June 26 Standing Order, as required under Section 15002(b)(3) of the CARES Act, it is ORDERED the authorization is extended for an additional 90 days from the date of this Order, unless terminated earlier.
 Specifically, with the consent of the defendant or juvenile after consultation with counsel, video teleconferencing, or telephone conferencing if video teleconferencing is not reasonably available, is authorized to be used for all criminal case events listed in Section 15002(b) of the CARES Act.
 In addition, if a district judge in an individual case finds, for specific reasons, that a felony plea or sentencing in that case cannot be further delayed without serious harm to the interests of justice, the judge may, with the consent of the defendant after consultation with counsel, use video teleconferencing, or telephone conferencing if video teleconferencing is not reasonably available, for the felony plea or sentencing in that case.
 Judges may also use this authority for equivalent events in juvenile cases as described in Section 15002(b)(2)(B).

-Pursuant to Section 15002(b)(3) of the CARES Act, this authorization will remain in effect for 90 days unless terminated earlier.
-If emergency conditions continue to exist 90 days from the date of this Standing Order, I will again review this authorization and determine whether to further extend it.
+If emergency conditions continue to exist 90 days from the date of this Order, I will again review this authorization and determine whether to further extend it.